jostrm/azure-enterprise-scale-ml-usage/README.md

 ## FAQ 01: What is the purpose of this repo?
 This repo, is purposed to bootstrap a repository, that automatically links to the centralized (readonly)submodule `azure-enterprise-scale-ml`, and provides you with templates for YOUR variables, to customize your AI Factory, besides the basic [bootstrap.properties](./bootstrap.properties) parameters that will end up as Variables in your Github/Azure Devops.

-It also provides an automation script to copy templates IaC automation variables and other templates for DataOps, MLOps, GenAIOps.<br>
+It also provides an automation script to copy templates IaC automation variables and other templates for (DataOps, MLOps, GenAIOps)[https://github.com/jostrm/azure-enterprise-scale-ml/].
+(Read more)[which you can read more about here]<br>

 ## FAQ 02: Setup options: As a mirror-repo (Github), or "Bring your own repo" (Github or Azure Devops)
 After you have copied the  [bootstrap.properties.template](./bootstrap.properties-.template)and edited your [bootstrap.properties](./bootstrap.properties), you have the options below.